Tonga is one of my favourite countries in the world.

 Traditionally in Tonga, if a woman were to give birth to only boys, she could then go on to choose one of them to be her daughter.
 The designated daughter, the “fakaleiti”, would then be raised as a woman, taught to cook, clean, raise siblings, and take care of her parents.
 She would wear dresses, if she wanted, and learn to apply makeup.
 In more modern times, being a fakaleiti can be a lifestyle choice, and there is little stigma attached to it, although there are occasional reports of physical abuse.

-Fakaleiti don’t label themselves gay or transgendered, and reject being referred to by Western terms that can’t fully explain this type of — I guess — third gender.
+Fakaleiti don’t label themselves as gay or transgender, and reject being referred to by Western terms that can’t fully explain this type of — I guess — third gender.
 They generally consider themselves to be women and as such, have sex with straight men.
 Some, however, will marry women and go on to have children.

 If you thought that was fascinating, wait until I delve into social status within the country.

 Men are ranked higher than women in Tonga, but within the family, the sisters are ranked higher than the brothers.
-The oldest sister in every family holds the highest status within the home, and in Tongan culture, if this sister asks any of her younger brothers or sisters for anything, they must give it to her and always obey her orders.
+The eldest sister in every family holds the highest status within the home, and in Tongan culture, if this sister asks any of her younger brothers or sisters for anything, they must give it to her and always obey her orders.

 You Can Go Budget or Full-On Luxury Travel Here